alexjames/alexjames.github.io/_posts/2021-10-01-databases.markdown

 categories: sysdesign
 ---

 Databases are at the heart of modern computer applications.
-Anytime you use an application that stors and accesses data, it probably has a database underneath.
+Most applications that do anything useful need to store and query data, and they probably have a database underneath.
 How exactly would applications store data?

 ### File System and Flat Files